AndreyAkinshin/aakinshin.net/content/en/posts/2020/10/qrde-hd/index.md

     where Rob J. Hyndman and Yanan Fan described nine quantile algorithms which are used in statistical computer packages.
 * **The Harrell-Davis quantile estimator**
   A quantile estimator that is described in [[Harrell1982]](#Harrell1982).
-  It's more robust, and it provides more reliable estimations.
+  It's more efficient, and it provides more reliable estimations.
 * **KDE-based quantile estimator**
   Quantile values that are obtained from the kernel density estimation instead of the original sample.